 Post-Implementation: The implementation of the policy can be evaluated to determine its level of effectiveness.
 With that information, the community can make informed decisions about allowing a policy to remain as-is, make modifications, or replace a policy entirely.

 The WG believes that a set of guiding principles can assist with evolving the culture to fact-based issue analysis and decision making.
-However, no authoritative location exists to document principles, but did guide the DMPM’s deliberations in onformulation other recommendations.
+While no authoritative location exists to document principles, the WG notes that principles did guide the DMPM’s deliberations in formulating its recommendations.
+A non-exhaustive list includes:

+improve the way in which Consensus Policies are developed and help ensure that the most critical registrant, registry, and registrar issues are addressed

+evolve culture to better informed, fact-based policy development and decision making

+base deliberations and decisions on tangible evidence as opposed to “gut feeling” or anecdotal evidence

+instill notion of continuous improvement to the policy process and effectiveness of consensus policy implementations

+care and safeguards should be used where sensitive data may reveal confidential business process and/or infringe upon anti-competitive practices

 5.3.3.2 Preliminary Recommendations: